emqx/emqx-tutorial/en/rule_engine/sql.md

 5. Extract the x field from the payload of  message with any topic and create the alias x for use in the WHERE clause.
 The WHERE clause is restricted as x = 1.
 Note that the payload must be in JSON format.
 Example: This SQL statement can match the payload `{"x": 1}`, but can not match to the payload `{"x": 2}`

     ```sql
-    SELECT payload.x as x FROM "message.publish" WHERE x=1
+    SELECT json_decode(payload) as p, p.x as x FROM "message.publish" WHERE x=1
     ```

 6. Similar to the SQL statement above, but nested extract the data in the payload, this SQL statement can match the payload{"x": {"y": 1}}`

     ```sql
-    SELECT payload.x.y as a FROM "message.publish" WHERE a=1
+    SELECT json_decode(payload) as p, p.x.y as a FROM "message.publish" WHERE a=1
     ```

 7. Try to connect when client_id = 'c1', extract its source IP address and port number